phalcon-orphanage/docs/ja/api/Phalcon_DI.rst

 public  **remove** (*unknown* $name)

-Removes a service in the services container
+Removes a service in the services container It also removes any shared instance created for the service